Dr. Andrew P. Johnson

 PERSONAL DATA | |

-Date of Birth: | March 7, 1951 |
+| Date of Birth: | March 7, 1951 |

-Place of Birth: | Worthington, Minnesota |
+| Place of Birth: | Worthington, Minnesota |

 EDUCATION | |

-1976: | Doctor of Veterinary Medicine - University of Minnesota |
+| 1976: | Doctor of Veterinary Medicine - University of Minnesota |

-1974: | Bachelor of Science - University of Minnesota |
+| 1974: | Bachelor of Science - University of Minnesota |

-1971: | Associates of Art - Worthington Community College |
+| 1971: | Associates of Art - Worthington Community College |

-1969: | High School Diploma - Round Lake Community High School |
+| 1969: | High School Diploma - Round Lake Community High School |

 EMPLOYMENT | |

-Oct.
-2006 to Present: | Herd Health and Wellness Veterinarian for Grande Cheese Company |
+| 2006 to 2019: | Herd Health and Wellness Veterinarian for Grande Cheese Company |

-1986 to 2006: | Total Herd Management Services, Inc. -A consulting business on dairy production medicine and quality milk production. |
+| 1986 to 2006: | Total Herd Management Services, Inc. -A consulting business on dairy production medicine and quality milk production. |

-1989 to Present: | Quality milk consultant to major cheese company in Wisconsin.
+| 1989 to 2019: | Quality milk consultant to major cheese company in Wisconsin.
 Cheese plant has over 200 farms supplying milk to them. |

-1976 to 1998: | Valley Veterinary Clinic, S.C.
+| 1976 to 1998: | Valley Veterinary Clinic, S.C.
 Associate in multi-person veterinary practice that specializes in herd health.
 My duties involved reproductive programs, nutritional services, mastitis control programs, stray voltage evaluations, heifer management, cow comfort, disease prevention, and parasite control. |

-1971-1976: | Mastitis research laboratory with Dr. Ralph Farnsworth at the University of Minnesota. |
+| 1971-1976: | Mastitis research laboratory with Dr. Ralph Farnsworth at the University of Minnesota. |

 EXPERIENCES | |

-Oct.
-2006 to Present: | Herd health and wellness veterinarian for Grande Cheese.
+| Oct.
+2006 to 2019: | Herd health and wellness veterinarian for Grande Cheese.
 Work with their dairy patrons to improve the profitability of their dairies.
-This includes quality milk programs, mastitis control programs, milking equipment evaluation, stray voltage investigations, cow comfort and building design, heifer management and other dairy related issues. |
+This includes quality milk programs, mastitis control programs, milking equipment evaluation, stray voltage investigations, cow comfort and building design, heifer management and other dairy related issues.
+On 6.5 million pounds of milk received per day, average monthly SCC under 100,000. |

-1976 to 2006: | Total dairy herd management consultation.
+| 1976 to 2006: | Total dairy herd management consultation.
 This includes quality milk programs, mastitis control programs, milking equipment evaluation, stray voltage investigations, cow comfort and building design, heifer management and other dairy related issues.
 My services are to dairy farmers, for veterinarians, for industry, for Universities, Milk Processors, and pharmaceutical companies.
 My services have been done in 45 states and 26 countries. |

-1980 to Present: | Consultant to legal industry.
+| 1980 to Present: | Consultant to legal industry.
 I am involved in expert work in many areas of dairy management, milking equipment and stray voltage. |

-1979 to Present: | Research and field testing for various milking equipment and pharmaceutical companies.
+| 1979 to Present: | Research and field testing for various milking equipment and pharmaceutical companies.
 I initiated and co-authored the new milking equipment testing procedure which is now the US standard.
 I have consulted for most milking machine manufacturers in the US as well as Internationally. |

-1980 to Present: | Dairy production medicine, milk quality and mastitis control, and cow comfort programs to veterinarians at National, State, Local and International meetings. |
+| 1980 to Present: | Dairy production medicine, milk quality and mastitis control, and cow comfort programs to veterinarians at National, State, Local and International meetings. |

-1980 to Present: | Author of many articles on dairy related topics in various trade journals, veterinary magazines, dairy magazines, and many different newsletters. |
+| 1980 to Present: | Author of many articles on dairy related topics in various trade journals, veterinary magazines, dairy magazines, and many different newsletters. |

-1988 to Present: | Author of Milk Quality Manual, Dairy Herd Survival Book, contributing author in Veterinary Clinics of North America, and co-author of National Mastitis Council's Airflow Guidelines for System Analysis. |
+| 1988 to Present: | Author of Milk Quality Manual, Dairy Herd Survival Book, contributing author in Veterinary Clinics of North America, and co-author of National Mastitis Council's Airflow Guidelines for System Analysis. |

 PROFESSIONAL ACTIVITIES | |

-1976 to Present: |
+| 1976 to Present: |

 |